13 Tips on How to Save Money on Groceries Before You Shop

 - No high fructose corn syrup

-When I am running errands before I leave the stop before the grocery store, I check-in and see if I am hungry, even the slightest bit of hunger means I eat a fruit & fig bar! (you don’t taste the fig, so don’t worry if you’re wary of it).
+When I am running errands before I leave the stop before the grocery supermarket, I check in and see if I am hungry, even the slightest bit of hunger means I eat a fruit & fig bar! (you don’t taste the fig, so don’t worry if you’re wary of it).
 I eat my bar, chug some water, and by the time I am pulling into the grocery store parking lot, I am all set!
 My willpower is locked & loaded, and I am ready to say NO to all the tempting treats!

 So why specifically these bars?
 Fair question, here’s the rundown

-- they don’t crumble and make a huge mess in your car
+- They don’t crumble and make a huge mess in your car

-- if it’s wintertime, they don’t freeze to be rock solid (like some protein bars)
+- If it’s wintertime, they don’t freeze to be rock solid (like some protein bars)

-- if it’s summer, they don’t melt (like some bars with chocolate or honey)
+- If it’s summer, they don’t melt (like some bars with chocolate or honey)

-- they’re tasty and not total garbage (nutritionally speaking).
+- They’re tasty and not total garbage (nutritionally speaking).

-Twelve – Shop your pantry & freezer first
+Thirteen – Shop your pantry & freezer first

-How many times have you gone through the store with your list, you at “olive oil,” and you think, “Don’t I have an extra one on the bottom shelf?”
+How many times have you gone through the store with your shopping list, you look at “olive oil,” and you think, “Don’t I have an extra one on the bottom shelf?”
 Or you buy steaks and get home only to open the freezer and find some there, just staring at you, waiting to be eaten.
 I am raising my hand right here!

-So before I go to the store, I take my list and go through the pantry, sometimes I find that exact thing already there, and sometimes I find a great substitute for it (i.e., lentils for black beans).
-Now, I try to do this, but I don’t always do it (I get rushed, frazzled and tired just like the next mom).
+So before I go to the supermarket, I take my list and go through the pantry, sometimes I find that exact thing already there, and sometimes I find a great substitute for it (i.e., lentils for black beans).
+Now, I try to do this, but I don’t always do it (I get rushed, frazzled, and tired just like the next mom).
 But I have gotten better when I started using some printables that helped me do food inventory.
 This way, I can write down what I have and then use that to help me meal plan while scanning the weekly store flyers.

 Shopping from your pantry is a great way to drastically lower your food costs if you’re doing a money-saving challenge!
 Specifically, doing a no-spend challenge can be a great way to clean out older, excess foods that you’ve been “meaning” to eat!

-Thirteen – Stay home & shop online
+Fourteen – Stay home & shop online

 One of the best ways to curb impulse shopping is by not going to the grocery store at all!
 Due to recent circumstances, many of us have tried out online grocery shopping from Instacart or Amazon Prime Now.
 Many say that getting your groceries delivered is the new normal and will continue after things calm down.